Thobil/YouAreBusted/README.md

 <img src="./Assets/App2.jpg"  width="200" height="400" />
 <img src="./Assets/App3.jpg"  width="200" height="400" />

 Let’s add Display widget in our Blynk Application.
 This will serve us as simple value display on our mobile app.
-This can be used also for testing any value display from our Arduino device and for automations.
+This can be used also for testing any value display from our Arduino device and/or for automations.

 <img src="./Assets/App4.jpg"  width="200" height="400" />
 <img src="./Assets/App5.jpg"  width="200" height="400" />